Pharmaceutical Collection

 Information available to the general public is of a statistical and non-identifiable nature.
 Researchers requiring identifiable data will usually need approval from an Ethics Committee.

 National Collections and Reporting is responsible for the privacy of NHI-related information.
-NHIs were provided for approx 97% of dispensings in 2010.
+NHIs were provided for approx 97 percent of dispensings in 2010.

 National reports and publications